The Best Exhausts For The Harley Fatboy

 Slip-On or full system for the Harley Fatboy?

-For other motorcycle types there’s usually quite a disparity in price between slip-on and full system, but browsing various stores for exhausts that fit Harley Fatboys, surprisingly the slip ons aren’t that much cheaper than a full system.
+You see, with other motorcycle types, there’s usually a big price difference between slip-on and full system exhausts.
+But as I browsed through various stores and tried out different exhausts that would fit my Harley Fatboy, I was surprised to find that the slip-ons weren’t much cheaper than a full system.

 Bassani Radial Sweepers Full System Exhaust